Lucerne Switzerland Travel Guide

 Switzerland keeps a safe environment, and Lucerne has a very low crime rate.

 Thunderstorms: Common in summer.
-They may lead to sudden floods in valleys or make exposed mountain tracks risky.
+They may lead to flash floods in valleys or make exposed mountain tracks risky.
 Check weather forecasts before any outdoor excursions.
 All major Swiss airports provide full facilities and services, having obvious signage.

 Avoid relying solely on cards for all transactions.